 2.1 Normative references

-References are either specific (identified by date of publication and/or edition number or version number) or non-specific.
-For specific references, only the cited version applies.
-For non-specific references, the latest version of the reference document (including any amendments) applies.
+References are specific, identified by date of publication and/or edition number or version number..
+Only the cited version applies.

-Referenced documents which are not found to be publicly available in the expected location might be found at http://docbox.etsi.org/Reference.
+Referenced documents which are not found to be publicly available in the expected location might be found at ETSI References in docbox.

 NOTE: While any hyperlinks included in this clause were valid at the time of publication, ETSI cannot guarantee their long term validity.